At our family clinic we focus on excellence, integrity, and quality health care!

 - Hypertensive crisis: a systolic number higher than 180, or a diastolic number higher than 110

-Hypertension is called the “silent killer” as it has very few symptoms a person can feel.
-That’s why it’s so important to have a healthcare provider like First Physicians, who can monitor your blood pressure on a routine basis and check for any abnormalities.
+A: Hypertension is called the “silent killer” because it has very few symptoms a person can feel.
+That’s why it’s so important to have a health care provider like First Physicians monitor your blood pressure on a routine basis and check for any abnormalities.

-The doctors at First Physicians will discuss with you any lifestyle factors that may be contributing to your high blood pressure.
+A: The doctors at First Physicians will discuss any lifestyle factors that may be contributing to your high blood pressure with you.
 They may also prescribe medications to help control your blood pressure.
 Finding the perfect blood pressure medication and the right dosage to control your pressure can involve making changes to see which medications work best for you.